TechnicJelle/GXPTechComparison/README.md

 # GXP Tech Comparison
+I've been planning on modernising the GXP Engine for a while now.
+So this project is a comparison between the current technology stack and a new proposed technology stack.
-For my "Advanced Tools" course at Saxion CMGT.
+This was done for my "Advanced Tools" course at Saxion CMGT.

 ## Evaluation proposal
 I want to compare the (graphics) performance of